bensu/scar/README.md

 APP__SERVER___ZIP="94114"       # (env :app.server/zip) => "94144" as string
 ```

-This prevents us from having to cast HTTP ports to `Integer.` but allows us to use
+This prevents us from having to cast HTTP ports with `Integer.` and also allows us to use
-strings that look like numbers.
+strings that look like numbers or other edn.

 Compound edn example: